aws-samples/aws-service-catalog-tools-workshop/workshop/content/50-revinvent2019/400-welcome-to-your-new-job/100-task-1/200-the-solution.md

 We are going to create an AWS Service Catalog product and provision it into our account.
 This product will enable an AWS Config managed rule that will check if server side encryption is enabled on the AWS S3 buckets in our account.

-To do this we will tell the framework a new product exists and then we will add the source code for the product.
+To do this we will need to use Service Catalog factory to build the product and then we will need to use Service Catalog puppet to provision it into the designated account.

 {{% notice note %}}